surfedushare/search-portal/README.md

 #### Resetting your database

 Sometimes you want to start fresh.
-If your database container is not running it's quite easy to throw it away and create it again.
+If your database container is not running it's quite easy to throw all data away and create the database from scratch.
 To irreversibly destroy your local database with all data run:

 ```bash
 docker volume rm search-portal_postgres_database
 ```

+And then follow the steps above to recreate the database and populate it.

 Getting started